 Judges and individuals who will consume products from county and/or state competitions should be informed that they are at risk for foodborne illness since the established policy cannot guarantee that an entry has been properly prepared or handled before, during or following the competition.
 The food products for competitions are home produced and processed and the production area is not inspected by the Indiana State Department of Health.
 Tasting of a food product is solely at the discretion of the judge and consumers.
-Judges are NOT to taste any home preserved foods such as lowacid or acidified foods like green beans, tomatoes or tomato products, jams/jellies/fruit preserves or fermented products produced in the home.
+Judges are NOT to taste any home preserved foods such as low-acid or Page 72 of 189 acidified foods like green beans, tomatoes or tomato products, jams/jellies/fruit preserves or fermented products produced in the home.